shorepine/tulipcc/docs/music.md

-# To save space / RAM, you may want to downsample your WAVE files to 11025 or 22050Hz.
+# To save RAM, you may want to downsample your WAVE files to 11025 or 22050Hz.
 We detect SR automatically.
 patch = tulip.load_sample("flutea4.wav") # samples are converted to mono if they are stereo

 # You can optionally tell us the loop start and end point (in samples), and base MIDI note of the sample.